 WATER CHANGES EVERYTHING WILL SERVE AS A LIVING REMINDER OF THE VALUE OF ONE OF OUR MOST PRECIOUS RESOURCES AND TIDELANDS RESOURCES IN THE HISTORICAL DEVELOPMENT OF OUR LONG BEACH COMMUNITY.

 Long Beach rests in the flood plain of the Los Angeles and San Gabriel rivers.
-For years the two rivers meandered across land now populated with residential neighborhoods and commercial areas.
-Through an exhibition that will open in July of 2019 the Historical Society of Long Beach will explore how humans attempted to harness local rivers, utilize the ocean front, and find enough fresh water to develop a city.
+For years the two rivers meandered across the land now populated with residential neighborhoods and commercial areas.
+Through an exhibition that will open in July of 2019, the Historical Society of Long Beach will explore how humans attempted to harness local rivers, utilize the oceanfront, and find enough freshwater to develop a city.

 Native people once thrived along the two rivers and near where the first ranchos were established.
 The people and development of Long Beach have always been at the mercy of water in every direction.
 In the early years, local fresh water springs supported the population and farming.
 As the population rapidly expanded, local fresh water sources could no longer support the city.

-We hope to collaborate with the Long Beach Water Department, Port of Long Beach, Metropolitan Water District, Water Replenishment District, U.S. Army Corps of Engineers, Rancho Los Alamitos, and others to present this fascinatingly dynamic story.
+We have collaborated with the Long Beach Water Department, Port of Long Beach, Metropolitan Water District, Water Replenishment District, U.S. Army Corps of Engineers, Rancho Los Alamitos, and others to present this fascinatingly dynamic story.